 Quick Answer

 A real estate appraisal is a licensed professional’s objective estimate of a property’s fair market value.
-As of April 25, 2026, the typical home appraisal costs between $300 and $500 for a single-family residence, and appraisals are required for virtually all federally-related mortgage transactions under FIRREA regulations.
+The typical home appraisal costs between $300 and $500 for a single-family residence, and appraisals are required for virtually all federally-related mortgage transactions under FIRREA regulations.

 Key Takeaways